Gael-Lopes-Da-Silva/MyPortfolio/README.md

 ---

 <p align="center">
-    :briefcase: This is my portfolio.
+    💼 This is my portfolio.
 I'm not a profesional so it can contain code that can be used the wrong way.
 </p>

 ---

-### :star: TODO
+### ⭐ TODO
 - [x] translate the portfolio